-Neil Makhija is an associate in the Consumer Protection, Employment & Unpaid Wages, Environment & Public Health, Government Representation, and Predatory Lending and Borrower’s Rights practice groups at Berger Montague.
+Neil Makhija is an Associate in the Consumer Protection, Employment & Unpaid Wages, Environment & Public Health, Government Representation, and Predatory Lending and Borrower’s Rights practice groups.
 He also serves as a Lecturer in Law at the University of Pennsylvania Law School.

 Mr. Makhija earned his J.D. at Harvard Law School on the Horace DeYoung Lentz Scholarship, which was endowed by a 19th century Pennsylvania coal magnate.
 While at Harvard, he founded the HLS Homelessness Coalition, served as Senior Policy Editor on the Harvard Law & Policy Review, and worked as a fellow at the United States Attorney’s Office for the Southern District of New York.
 Mr. Makhija earned his B.A. from Sarah Lawrence College, where he studied neuroscience and served as co-president of his class and commencement speaker.